After an incredible 20 years in production, it’s time for a new Suzuki Jimny.

 SZ5 models add alloy wheels, body-coloured door handles, LED headlights with washers, heated door mirrors, heated seats, rear privacy glass, black leather steering wheel, climate control, and sat nav with Android Auto/Apple CarPlay.

-Six exterior colours will be available from launch, starting with Superior White, Silky Silver Metallic and Blueish Black Pearl Metallic.
+Six exterior colours will be available from launch, starting with Superior White, Silky Silver Metallic and Blueish Black Pearl Metallic for the SZ4.

-Top-spec SZ5 models feature a Blueish Black Pearl roof with a choice of either Kinetic Yellow, Chiffon Ivory Pearl Metallic or Brisk Blue Metallic for the body.
+Top-spec SZ5 models also feature the option of a Blueish Black Pearl roof with a choice of either Kinetic Yellow, Chiffon Ivory Pearl Metallic or Brisk Blue Metallic for the body.

 Prices are due to be announced in November, although they’re expected to be higher than the out-going model which kicked-off around the £13,000 mark.

-Suzuki says they’ve already taken more than 4,500 online expressions of interest, more than four times the out-going model’s annual sales.
+Suzuki say they’ve already taken more than 12,000 online expressions of interest, ten times the out-going model’s annual sales.

 New Suzuki Jimny Tech Specs